 Paydex score overview.

-As a business owner, you know how important it is to have a good Dun and Bradstreet Paydex credit score.
+As a business owner, you know how important it is to have a good Dun and Bradstreet Paydex score.
 It can make it easier for you to obtain financing for your company.
-Furthermore, it can help you get more favorable credit terms and lower interest rates when applying for a business loan or equipment lease.
-There are a number of reports online that indicate up to half of all business owners don’t know their credit scores, or understand how they are calculated.
-So, Balboa Capital created the ultimate guide with the information you need to know.
+Furthermore, a good Paydex score can help you get more favorable credit terms and lower interest rates when applying for a small business loan or equipment financing.
+There are a number of reports online that indicate up to half of all business owners do not know what their business credit score is, or understand how it is calculated.
+Therefore, Balboa Capital created the ultimate guide with the information you need to become familiar with.

 Your Paydex score is based on your company’s 12-month payment history to vendors, suppliers, lenders, etc. It is generated and reported by Dun and Bradstreet.
-Simply put, if your business pays its bills on time, it will have a higher core.
+Simply put, if your small business pays its bills on time, it will have a higher score.
 The score ranges from 0-100.
-A score of 90 or higher indicates an excellent payment history, and a score below 80 indicates that your bills have been paid late.
+A score of 90 or higher indicates an excellent payment history, and a score below 80 indicates that your bills were paid late.
 The score is dollar-weighted.
 This means the bigger the bill, the more “weight” it will have on your score.

 How do I get my Paydex score?

 A low Paydex score can prevent you from getting the financing your company needs.
 Banks and lenders will evaluate your credit profile to measure your financial risk.
 Your business credit scores from the other two main credit bureaus will be looked at, too.
 That said, you have options with Balboa Capital.
-We consider all scores for the financing products we offer.
-We even specialize in bad credit business loans.
+We consider all credit scores for the financing products we offer.